Proton Therapy for Gastrointestinal Cancers

 Phone: 206.306.2800

-If you would rather have a patient care coordinator reach out to you, please take a moment to fill out our form to schedule an information call.
+If you would like a patient care coordinator to reach out to you, please fill out our form to schedule an information call.

 Proton therapy is an advanced treatment that sends radiation to the exact size, shape and depth of your tumor.
 It allows your physician to treat your cancer while helping to protect nearby tissue.
 This makes proton therapy a good option for treating tumors near healthy organs, like gastrointestinal (GI) tumors.